From business and career to health and wellbeing, we look at the different ways coaching can support you to reach your full potential

 The role of a coach is to help you come unstuck.
 The ways they can do this vary hugely, depending on their training and approach.
 On a basic level though coaching involves questioning techniques, active listening and empowering you, the client, to uncover answers and solutions that will help you move forward.

 A coach can help you identify and unpick limiting beliefs and guide you to make the changes you need to achieve your goals and fulfil your true potential.
 A coach will also give you that crucial sense of accountability as well as gentle, ongoing support throughout the process.

-Within coaching there are many different types available.
-Let’s go a little deeper and take a look at some common areas coaching supports.
+Within coaching, there are many different types available.
+Let’s go a little deeper and take a look at some common areas that coaching supports.

 ‘Life’ may sound quite broad, but often it’s used as an umbrella term for coaches.
 Rather than focusing solely on an area like business, life coaches support clients in whatever area of life they’re currently struggling with.

 Many life coaches will go on to specialise to support certain groups of people or with certain challenges, such as low self-esteem.

 Michael Cerasi decided to train as a transformational life coach after working as a volunteer massage therapist in palliative care for St. Joseph’s Hospice, “I was inspired to become a life coach by the patients I treated as they all had an undeniable zest for life.” he tells us.

 “I very much admired their view on life and learnt three important lessons in speaking with them.
 Firstly to be aware of and accept the situation you find yourself in (even if it is life or death), second to be open and authentic (there is no time to waste on shame) and finally, always be ready to let happiness in.”